uniVocity/univocity-examples/README.md

 We provide this data in a couple of files that you can find  [here](./src/test/resources/examples/source_data/csv).
 Some of the original data was modified to make the examples easier to read.

-The tables we are interested in are: FD_GROUP for general groups of food and FOOD_DES for individual food descriptions.
+The tables we are interested in are: [FD_GROUP.csv](./src/test/resources/examples/source_data/csv/FD_GROUP.csv) for general groups of food and [FOOD_DES.csv](./src/test/resources/examples/source_data/csv/FOOD_DES.csv) for individual food descriptions.
 These are stored in 2 CSV files with the following content: